-On the whole the functionality of the add-on package i am developing is therefore aimed at informing rather than guiding the blind user.
+On the whole, the functionality of the add-on package i am developing is therefore aimed at informing rather than guiding the blind user.
 Enhancements will come from my own needs and inspiration until such time as other contributors are found, or blind users express themselves about any unment needs they may encounter.

-To gain use of the added functionality, the blind user will need to install the add-on package (a one-off task), load the add-on package in any new R session using the library(BrailleR) command, and then wrap the VI() command around the commands that may lead to visual information that may need interpretting.
+To gain use of the added functionality, the blind user will need to install the add-on package (a one-off task), load the add-on package in any new R session using the require(BrailleR) command, and then wrap the VI() command around the commands that may lead to visual information that may need interpretting.
 Note the letters V and I are capitalized.
 An example is

 which would create a histogram of 1000 random values taken from a standard normal distribution.

 Further discussion of this project and its developments, support documentation and associated publications appear on the BrailleR Project homepage.

 DRUGS was the first major project I undertook which combines theoretical discussion of statistical techniques and demonstrations of R together.
 I was supported by two of my colleagues in this venture as we were jointly responsible for teaching a course to our third year students which included a mixture of topics in experimental design, multivariate statistics, and introductions to survival analysis, generalised linear models, and nonlinear regression.
 The acronym title was linked to this course which had the course name Biostatistics; DRUGS stands for Demonstrations of R Using Graphics and Statistics - a title only chosen so that it fitted the acronym.